cogeotiff/rio-tiler/README.md

    'sceneid': 'LC08_L1TP_016037_20170813_20170814_01_RT'}
 ```

 The primary purpose for calculating min and max values of an image is to rescale pixel values from their original range (e.g. 16bits = 0 to 65,535) through a linear transformation to the range used by computer screens (i.e. 8 bits, 0 and 255).
-This will ensure that image displays look good.
+This will make images look good on display.

 #### The Datasets